(Manjushri cutting through illusion with

 the sword of Prajna: wisdom or insight)

-This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Chicagoland Gnostic Academy on November 6th, 2010.
+This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Gnostic Academy of Chicago:

 So when we meditate, what we always seek is information.
 This type of information always carries with itself a psychological flavor of the new.
 So every time we sit to practice, we should really have the sensation, or the experience, that we are seeing things in a new way.
 If when we sit to practice and observe the contents of our mind, we perceive everything in a dull way, then we are not awakening the consciousness, the Buddhata, or the Essence.
 This clear observation of oneself is what Samael Aun Weor referred to as Mo Chao.
 Mo signifies "serenity," Chao indicates "reflection."